Bisphenol A (BPA) Regulations in the United States: An Overview

 Posted on Leave a comment

 Bisphenol A (BPA) is an organic chemical used to improve durability and heat resistance in plastics.
-As such, BPA has long been used when manufacturing everything from kitchen utensils and toys to certain medical devices.
+As such, it has long been used when manufacturing plastic products, from kitchen utensils and toys to certain medical devices.

-That said, studies show that Bisphenol A may interrupt hormones, and cause other damages to the human body.
-It’s therefore not surprising that Bisphenol A is regulated in the United States.
+That said, studies show that BPA may interfere with hormones, and cause other damage to the human body.
+It’s therefore not surprising that BPA is regulated in the United States, especially in food contact products designed for children.

-In this guide, we explain what importers and manufacturers must know about Bisphenol A restrictions for a wide range of products.
+In this guide, we explain what importers and manufacturers must know about BPA restrictions, including FDA 21 CFR, California Proposition 65, and other state regulations.

 What is Bisphenol A?

-Bisphenol A, or BPA, is an organic chemical that plays an important role in the manufacturing of polycarbonates, epoxy resins, and other plastics.
+Bisphenol A, also known as BPA, is an organic chemical that plays an important role in the manufacturing of polycarbonates, epoxy resins, and other plastics.

-Bisphenol A is used to enhance the durability, and heat resistance of plastic products.
-The benefits are especially evident in the food contact materials industry, as BPA-based food containers and packaging have a better preservation performance of the food.
+It is used to enhance the durability and heat resistance of plastic products.
+The benefits are especially evident in the food contact materials industry, as BPA-based food containers feature better food preservation performance.

-Here some examples of categories of product that might contain BPA:
+Here are some examples of categories of products that could contain BPA:

 • Food contact materials